My top travel tips for Kerala, India’s soft landing

-GUIDEBOOK publisher Lonely Planet recently named Kerala one of the top travel destinations in India, and following are my top travel tips for Kerala.
+Kerala is one of the top travel destinations in India, and following are my top travel tips for Kerala.
 Keralas has soft, white sand beaches, gentle people, a tropical climate, fresh spices, tea plantations, India’s highest literacy rate, a unique culture … there are so many reasons to love Kerala.
 When asked, I often recommend starting a first trip to India in Kerala as it provides for a soft landing.
 Photographer Andrew Adams shares my love of Kerala, and in this photo essay shows us several views of this beloved state, which shares the southern tip of India with Tamil Nadu.
 For my top Kerala travel tips and recommendations, please keep reading.
 And click here for the best tourist places in Kerala and here to find out about CGH Earth and the best hotels and resorts in Kerala.

 Flying down to Kerala